-How to Enforce Snowflake Compliance & Audit Reports for Data Use Agreements
+Enforce Compliance & Audit Reports for Data Sharing in Snowflake

 Data use agreements (DUAs) are vital to ensuring individuals’ data is used compliantly and transparently.
 Just as data use agreements help protect data subjects’ personal privacy, avoiding misuse of personal data can protect organizations in every sector, from healthcare and financial services to the government, from liability, fines, breaches of trust, and reputational harm.